Constellation Philanthropy takes a portfolio-based approach to early childhood.

 Constellation Philanthropy’s main vehicle for presenting opportunities to members is the Investment Forum, a half-day pitch and Q&A session that happens 3 times per year.
 Each member maintains complete decision making control over their philanthropic dollars, investing only in the opportunities that spark their interest.

-In order for opportunities to secure a pitch spot at our Investment Forums, the first step is for an organization that works with the pre-natal to age five population in Colorado to submit an idea tied to a funding request to Constellation Philanthropy, either through our staff, through a member, or through our broader network.
+In order for opportunities to secure a pitch spot at our Investment Forums, the first step is for an organization that works with the pre-natal to age five population in Colorado to submit an idea tied to a funding request to Constellation Philanthropy.

 Our investment committee prioritizes the following factors when considering an idea: